Soprano Ruth Welting

 BD: What is she out for?

-RW: I think she is the one who searches the most in this opera.
+Welting: I think she is the one who searches the most in this opera.
 What is she doing having all of these lovers?
 What is she saying about herself?
 She's saying that nothing really fulfills her.
 She has a depth of emptiness.
 She is just a voice that she is trying to fill with all this.
 I believe that she is living a facade.

 BD: Is Zerbinetta all talk?

-RW: Yes... well, maybe.
+Welting: Yes... well, maybe.
 The facade is brought out in the duet with the composer.
 She seems to be so happy but is really so sad.
 Although she is surrounded by companions and she plays this whole part, underneath it all she's really empty.

 BD: Is Zerbinetta different in the Prologue and in the Opera?

-RW: No. It says that in the score as a matter of fact
+Welting: No. It says that in the score as a matter of fact

 Zerbinetta always plays herself.
 She may be more relaxed in the prologue because that is supposed to be real-life.
-The only place you really see who she is in that duet with the composer.
+The only place you really see who she is, is in that duet with the composer.
 There are people who disagree with me on that, people that I respect.
 They say the duet is just another vamp routine, that this is another seduction scene, but to me that is totally uninteresting.
 She spends the rest of the opera being a seductress and there has to be some depth somewhere, so I choose to do it that way.
 But I'm not so sure that is what Strauss and Hoffmansthal wanted.
-They may have wanted her to be that consistant personality throughout in order to show the two faces of woman in a clear manner.
+They may have wanted her to be that consistent personality throughout in order to show the two faces of woman in a clear manner.
 I'll ask them eventually . . .

-welting BD: When you die and get to Heaven you will go up to him and ask!
+BD: When you die and get to Heaven you will go up to him and ask!

-RW: Yes, if he's there!
+Welting: Yes, if he's there!
 I don't know if he's there or not . . .

-RW: There's no deviousness in her, there's no guile in her.
+Welting: There's no deviousness in her, there's no guile in her.

 BD: She's not gullible, though.